 Through our innovative detection methods we can build up a snapshot of your samples, as often multiple substances are detected by each method.
 For example our LC-MS/MS pesticide method can detect and quantify approximately 315 residues in a single sample extract.
 We use these methods to build up the full picture, giving you the information you need to maintain or update your quality control methods.

-Our Quadropole MS instrumentation can be used under both ISO17025 and
+Our Quadrupole MS instrumentation can be used under both ISO17025 and